 When we ask director Seoane about the choice of music, he says that they first made a raw tape for the entire film, and then played Primus' song Over The Electric Grapevine as the intro song:

-- As the film progressed, it struck us that the song gets better later in the film.
-Therefore, we ended up dropping the traditional snowboard film intro, with a short song and quick clip, which was common at the time, and let the song play completely while the ride went on.
+- As the movie played on, we realized that the song got better as it progressed.
+Therefore, we ended up dropping the traditional snowboard movie intro, with a short song and hasty clips, which was common at the time, and let the song play completely thru while the riding went on.

 The result was a film without an intro, which surprised many at the premiere.